 Students pursuing the minor must complete a minimum of 18 credit hours of coursework in communication, at least 9 of which must be upper division (3000 level or higher).
-Only courses with grades of C- or better count toward the major, and the overall major GPA must be 2.000 (a C- is 1.700).
+Only courses with grades of C- or better count toward the minor, and the overall minor GPA must be 2.000 (a C- is 1.700).
 They may apply no more than 6 credit hours of transfer work, including 3 credit hours of upper-division credit.
+Independent study and internship hours will not count toward the COMM minor requirements.

 Required Courses and Credits